sjkordis/sjkordis.github.io/optimization/src/README.md

 main.js | updatePositions (525) | Scripting | Used "transform" instead of "left" to reduce painting time | 36 fps
 main.js | addEventListener (552) | Scripting, Painting, Compositing | Reduced number of pizzas from 200 to 64 | 52 fps
 css/style.css | .movers (36) | Painting | Added `backface-visibility: hidden` property to put each animated pizza on its own layer | 60+ fps

+NOTES:

+1. I tested requestAnimationFrame(), but it added significant scripting overhead, so I didn't use it.

+2. Google Dev tools is still complaining about jank in the Recalculating Styles step, but that step is consistently only 1-2 ms, so I decided not to worry about it.
+This pertains to the update of the `transform` property inside the FOR loop in updatePositions().
+Not sure how I could eliminate this jank if I want to update a style property.

+3. I noticed that how and where I scrolled (for example: mouse button vs. wheel, quickly vs. slowly, once vs. back and forth, etc.) affected the FPS.
+This was true on both my laptop and my mobile phone.

+4. I didn't see anyplace where a web worker would add value, so I did not use one.

 ### <a name="slider"></a>Part 3: Pizza Slider